 William Wallace’s further struggle and death

 The victorious William Wallace was declared the chief commanding officer of the Scottish army and guardian of Scotland.
 This cunning warrior realized that he had won the battle, but not the war.
-He began his efforts to support the Scottish independence issue at European courts, he was crazy about letters to commercial guilds and tried to capture the German infantry.
-In the meantime, Edward I D?ugonogi gathered the largest army in England’s history (over 20,000 people) and set off on Edinburgh.
+He began his efforts to support the Scottish independence issue at European courts.
+He wrote lots of letters to commercial guilds and tried to hire the German infantry.
+In the meantime, Edward I Plantagenet gathered the largest army in England’s history (over 20,000 people) and set off on Edinburgh.

 The “Brave Heart” did not lay down his arms and continued the partisan fight against invaders.
 Then, in the years 1299-1303, he went to European courts, seeking support for the Scottish case among the rulers.
-After his return to the country he was betrayed, captured by the English and cruelly tortured: his hands and legs were publicly broken, his belly was cut apart and finally healed on top of the intestine, which was then burned.
+After his return to the country he was betrayed, captured by the English and cruelly tortured: his hands and legs were publicly broken, his belly was cut apart, his intestines were cut and then burned.
 When Wallace gave up his last breath, his body was chopped and rolled out all over England.

 The rest of Scottish patriots did not abandon their dreams of independence.
-The new King Robert Bruce was afraid of the Englishmen for 20 years, in 1314 fighting the victorious Battle of Bannockburn with them.
+The new King Robert Bruce was fighting the Englishmen for 20 years, in 1314 taking the victorious Battle of Bannockburn with them.
 Scotland’s independence was finally recognised by the rest of the countries in 1328 on the basis of the Arbroath Declaration to the Pope:

 We are not fighting for honour, neither for wealth nor for glory, but for freedom from which no real man can give up without his life.